Odyssey

 As a best practice when writing a GraphQL mutation, which should come immediately after the keyword from the previous question?

-Back to the in the Operation panel!
+Back to the mutation in the Operation panel!

 We want to see the code, the success boolean, the message, and the track object itself.

 Inside the track object, we want the id and the numberOfViews.
-The number of views is what we're updating, so we want to see the newly updated value after the is hopefully successful.
-The id will be used by our cache, which we'll cover a little later when we get to the frontend implementation.
+The number of views is what we're updating, so we want to see the newly updated value after the mutation is hopefully successful.
+The id will be used by our Apollo Client cache, which we'll cover a little later when we get to the frontend implementation.

 http://localhost:4000